 Although the local post commander has the ultimate responsibility to ensure all Legion and government reports are completed in a timely manner, much of this responsibility is delegated to the post adjutant and other post leaders.
 The timely completion of these reports by local posts shows good administrative compliance and strong post leadership.

-The Department of California is in the process of converting all the annual reports and annual forms to digital forms that can be submitted online.
-You can access the files here: Post Commanders and Adjutants
+The Department of California is in the process of converting all the annual reports to forms that can be filled out on-line.
+Instead of placing the forms on this page, we will direct you to the Department web site to access the most recent vertions of the forms.

 The two part card used in processing membership renewals is a critical document: